user202729/plover-generate/README.md

    It's possible to use an empty file, however uncommon words may take the outline instead of more common words.

+* `local_lib.py`: might contain anything.
+Can be an empty Python file.

 ### To generate a dictionary

 Usually you would only need to run